aarondls/motor-position-control/README.md

 * ODrive motor controller
   * Comes with a 50W power resistor.
 This guide will assume the 24V variant.
+* Encoder
-* ASM AS5047P magnetic rotary sensor evaluation board
+  * In this guide, any ABI capable encoder would do.
+The ODrive does provide support for other interfaces, but we would use ABI here.
+The one used is the ASM AS5047P magnetic rotary sensor evaluation board.
 * Brushless motor
-  * Any 12-24V as long as it does not exceed the ODrive peak current capaility.
+  * Any 12-24V BLDC motor would work as long as it does not exceed the ODrive peak current capability.
 For this guide, a small motor would be recommended.
 The one used is a Sunnysky V3508 580KV.
 * Power supply
   * Any 12-24V DC power supply or lipo battery that can supply the current needed for the motor.
 * Soldering iron
-* Female to female ribbon cables
+* Male to female jumper cables
 * Epoxy
   * Any adhesive to attach the magnet to the motor's shaft would do.

 For the optional testbed frame:

 * 3D printer
-* M2.5 screws and heatset inserts
+* M2.5 screws and nuts

 ## Setting up the testbed (optional)